KPI of the Day – Investment: % Return on net asset value

 - Motivating financial advisors into making informed decisions about the way they manage their portfolios;

-- Incentivizing high portfolio yields through especially designed reward and bonus schemes.
+- Incentivizing high portfolio yields through specially designed reward and bonus schemes.

 Targets should be tailored for individual investment portfolios as there are multiple factors of the portfolio that can influence this KPI.